 Keeping some funds out of super may also benefit anyone who exceeds the $1.6 million pension balance transfer cap.

 Rather than holding the surplus amount in the accumulation phase where earnings are taxed at 15%, some of it can be invested outside of super to make full use of the tax-free threshold.

-Even without the seniors’ tax offset, a couple can earn $36,400 from non-super investments and not pay tax.
+Even without the seniors’ tax offset, a couple can earn a minimum of $43,000 from non-super investments and not pay tax (excluding the Medicare levy).

 The other issue that puts people off making the most of superannuation is that governments do have a habit of fiddling with the rules and moving the goal posts.

 Fortunately, changes are rarely retrospective, and superannuation should remain the cornerstone of retirement planning.

 That said, there are benefits to be gained from finding the sweet spot between superannuation and non-super investments in retirement.